hube/phoneygirlfriend.com/_posts/2015-09-13-script-writing.markdown

 ![](/assets/2015-09-13-script-writing/descriptive_pm.png)

 These are player messages that don't explicitly say what the player is going to write, but gives them an idea of what to expect.
-You should include at least five of these in your script.
+In the above example the player will see the first mesasgage "(Flirt with her)".
+When they select that option, the text "(Flirt With Her)" will not be written out as a message, instead the following message "You in that bikini yet? ;)" will be written.

 **Full Example Script**